 In addition to the Sunday Series and the Ladies’ Series, there was also “Midget” racing (age 12 and under).
 In 1960, there were 26 boats racing on Sundays, 14 in the Ladies’ Races, and 20 Midgets.

 Today at Beverly, we race these beautiful boats three times per week in three monthly Series Races (June, July and August); every Thursday afternoon at 1400 there is the Ladies’ Racing Series (a long-standing tradition since 1925), and on Sunday afternoons at 1400 the Sunday Afternoon Series is open to boats skippered by either men or women.
-New in 2017, is the addition of a Tuesday Night Series, with races starting at 1800.
+New in 2017, was the addition of a Tuesday Night Series, with races starting at 1800.
 And in September, Fall Racing begins on Sunday mornings at 1000, lasting well into October, storms permitting.

 The fleets also race in longer races, including the annual Moonlight Race, as well as the Sou’wester Regatta, the Hurricane Cup, and the Van Rensselaer Race.
 In fact, the Mary C. B. Cummings Cup has been presented annually since 1928 to the H 12 winner of the Van Rensselaer Race, which was the original Class Championship.
 Beginning in 1928, and open to all H 12s, the Van Rensselaer was conducted annually by the Beverly Yacht Club, (as a single race competition, over an elongated course) and the trophy was the Mary C. B. Cummings Cup, donated for this purpose.
 We still award this trophy today.